 Send an email newsletter, have a quick look at reports and forget about email marketing until the next month?
 Sounds like an old-fashioned scenario that just simply doesn’t work anymore.
-Today’s marketers are hurrying to integrate email throughout their overall marketing strategy.
+Today’s marketers are looking for integrated email marketing ideas to connect it with their marketing strategy.

 How do you integrate email marketing into your business lifecycle?
 Five world-renown email marketing experts shared their expertise and experience on integrated email marketing at Summer Lab 2014, the integrated marketing conference, held in Riga July 16.